appstersio/krates/README.md

 ## License

+Krates is licensed under the MIT License.
+See [LICENSE](LICENSE.txt) for full license text.

 Kontena Classic software is open source, and you can use it for any purpose, personal or commercial.
 Kontena is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for full license text.